balunist/mbp_docs2/source/mapping/linked.rst

 Linked Assemblies
 *****************

+    In Fusion 360, linked components and assemblies are used to manage complex designs efficiently, allowing for reusable parts and streamlined workflows.
+Linked components enable modifications to be reflected across multiple instances, while assemblies provide a structured way to organize and manage interconnected parts.

+    Creating models by linking external components and assemblies is how Fusion 360 supports a Bottom-Up design approach.

     Models which include **linked** components and assemblies **are** supported.
-A rare but possible limitations exist.
-If encountered you will be notified with a popup such as the following.
+Rare but possible limitations exist.
+If encountered, you will be notified with a popup such as the following:

     .. image:: /_static/images/LinkedError.jpg
         :scale: 40 %